Hero Background

 3. Stucco: Smooth, Clean, and Modern

 Stucco often acts as the perfect canvas for other materials.
-Its smooth or subtly textured finish contrasts beautifully with wood grain or the rugged surface of stone, and it works with a wide range of architectural styles.
+Its smooth finish contrasts beautifully with wood grain and rugged stone, making it a strong base for modern, Mediterranean, and transitional homes.

 Why homeowners love stucco

-• Performs well in many warm climates when properly installed.
+• Works well in warm climates when installed and detailed properly

-• Can be colored in endless shades, from crisp white to rich earth tones.
+• Pairs with endless color palettes — from crisp white to rich earth tones

 4. How to Mix Stone, Wood, and Stucco Effectively